Skip to content Skip to navigation

 • No one shall produce, use or promulgate material which could bring the University, or any part of the University, into disrepute.
 In particular, this implies that using your blog entirely or largely for advertising purposes, including product links, is not permitted, since it harms our standing with both human readers and with search engines.

-If you are in any doubt as to what is implied by these terms and conditions, then it is strongly suggested that you also read the FAQ: "What can't I put on my blog?"
+If you are in any doubt as to what is implied by these terms and conditions, then we strongly suggest that you also read the FAQ: "What can't I put on my blog?"

 Monitoring of blogs